medpaf/face-mask-detector/README.md

 ```
 ### macOS

 macOS comes with Python, but is a deprecated version that is no longer supported.
-So, it is recommended to [install a newer version of Python](https://www.python.org/downloads/macos/).
+So, you should [install a newer version of Python](https://www.python.org/downloads/macos/).
 It is recommended to install the stable release.

 Then, type the following command on the terminal to install the necessary packages:
 ```